Mirantis/k0rdent-enterprise-docs-publish/docs/addons/mkvirt/best-practices.md

 ## Virtual Machine Crash

-If a VM shuts down unexpectedly, Kubevirt will automatically restart it.
+If a VM shuts down unexpectedly, Mirantis k0rdent Virtualization will automatically restart it.
 No administrator action is required.

 ## Detecting Broken State